oonap0oo/QB64-projects/README.md

 Made for QB64 Phoenix Edition.

-This code experiments with loading PNG image files, modifying the colors, transparancy and placing them on the screen with varying sizes in an animation.
+This code experiments with loading PNG image files, modifying the colors, transparency and placing them on the screen with varying sizes in an animation.

 The code needs a png file, optimally around 200 or 300px wide.